oddbird/oddsite/content/speaking.rst

 Public Speaking
 ===============

+We're constantly learning
-We've learned a lot over the years from the freely-shared inspiration and mentoring of others, through blogs, podcasts, and conference talks.
-Now we hope to pass that generosity along, to help keep the community vibrant and collaborative.
+from the freely-shared inspiration and mentoring of others — through blogs, podcasts, and conference talks — so we'd like to pass that generosity along: talking and writing about the tools and practices that have helped improve our work, how we think and experiment, and everything we've learned along the way.
-We love tinkering with new ideas and challenging our assumptions, exploring tools and practices that can increase our speed and improve our services.
-We're excited to share what we're playing with, and what we've learned along the way.